leeovery / claude-technical-workflows

 What is this?

 Why this matters: Complex features benefit from thorough discussion before implementation.
-These skills help you document the what and why before diving into the how, preserving architectural decisions, edge cases, and the reasoning behind choices that would otherwise be lost.
+This toolkit documents the what and why before diving into the how, preserving architectural decisions, edge cases, and the reasoning behind choices that would otherwise be lost.

 Model compatibility: These skills have been developed and refined for Claude Code running on Opus 4.5.
 Different models may exhibit different edge cases, and future model releases may require adjustments to the prompts and workflows.